De Bruyne To Leave Man City At End Of The Season - UrduPoint

 De Bruyne To Leave Man City At End Of The Season

-Manchester, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) Manchester City midfielder Kevin De Bruyne confirmed on Friday that he will leave the club at the end of the season.
+Manchester, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2025) Kevin De Bruyne was hailed by Pep Guardiola as one of the Premier League's all-time greats after the Belgian confirmed on Friday he will leave Manchester City at the end of the season.

 De Bruyne, 33, has won 14 major trophies since joining City from Wolfsburg in 2015, including six Premier League titles and the Champions League in 2023.